top of page

 _________________________________________________________________________________________________________________________

-*Research is ongoing to discover even one country that actually had a Marxist experience instead of recuperating from trying.
-For the current volume underway, Who Had a Marxist Experience? by Erickson and Klein, leaders of 100 countries were reviewed (non-executives excluded) to determine if they were/are qualified Marxist leaders.
+*For the current volume underway, Who Had a Marxist Experience? by Erickson and Klein, top leaders of 100 countries from 1891 to 2025 were reviewed (non-executives excluded) to determine if they were/are qualified Marxist leaders.
 Survey participants can down load the ideology-related trauma survey here and have until 14 February 2026 to return them.

-of 100 countries, leaders purportedly aligned with the school of thought, demonstrated most of
+This review of leaders purportedly aligned with the school of thought demonstrated

-them were more intellectually like Marx and not like what Marx admired.
-In this volume, Marx's
+most of them were more intellectually like Marx and not like what Marx admired.

 Recent books in the Baggage, Baskets, Caskets and Cribs series: